Windows Shares (SMB)

 Click the arrow to the left of the folder icon to expand that folder and show any child datasets and directories.
 A solid folder icon shows for datasets and an outlined folder for directories.
 A selected dataset or directory folder and name shows in blue.

 2. Click Create Dataset.
-Enter the name for the share dataset in the Create Dataset dialog, then click Create.
-The system creates the new dataset.
+Enter a name for the dataset in the Create Dataset dialog, and then click Create.
+The system creates the new dataset and populates the Name field with the dataset name.

-Name becomes the dataset name entered and is the SMB share name.
-This forms part of the share pathname when SMB clients perform an SMB tree connect.
+The value entered in Name becomes the dataset and share name.
+It forms part of the share pathname when SMB clients perform an SMB tree connect.
 Because of how the SMB protocol uses the name, it must be less than or equal to 80 characters.
 Do not use invalid characters as specified in Microsoft documentation MS-FSCC section 2.1.6.

 If you change the name, follow the naming conventions for:

-3. (Optional) Select a preset from the Purpose dropdown list to apply.
-The preset selected locks or unlock pre-determined Advanced Options settings for the share.
-To retain control over all the share Advanced Options settings, select No presets or Default share parameters.
-To create an alternative to Home Shares, select Private SMB Datasets and Shares.
+To create an alternative to home shares, select Private Datasets Share.
 See Setting Up SMB Home Shares for more information on replacing this legacy feature with private SMB shares and datasets.

 5. Select Enabled to allow sharing of this path when the SMB service is activated.
-Leave it cleared to disable the share without deleting the configuration.
+Leave the checkbox cleared to disable the share without deleting the configuration.

 7. Click Save to create the share and add it to the Shares > Windows (SMB) Shares list.